robertbraeutigam/scan/README.md

 * Description bytes

 Where description bytes are a sequence of the following possible phrases:
-* Base Unit Code (1 byte value less than 250)
+* Put Base Unit Code (1 byte value less than 250) on the stack
-* Value 250, followed by a double value for a constant.
+* Value 250, followed by a double value for putting a constant on the stack
-* Value 251, meaning multiply the top 2 things on the stack
+* Value 251, multiply the top 2 things on the stack
-* Value 252, meaning divide the top 2 things on the stack
+* Value 252, divide the top 2 things on the stack

 For example "g" (gram) would be written: 01 (length) 02 (base code for gram)